exercism/sqlite/docs/TESTS.md

 The test results will be displayed in the console as a table, showing the description of each test, its status (e.g., "pass"), and a message if the status is "fail."

+## Debugging

+You can use `SELECT` statements for debugging.
+The output will be forwarded to `user_output.md` and shown in the web-editor if tests fail.

 ## Execution Details

 The test file (`${slug}_test.sql`) is a pretty complex script.